tiarno/reachtim/content/articles/pdfmanip.md

 # Overview

 PDF documents are beautiful things, but that beauty is often only skin deep.
-Inside they might have any number of structures that are difficult to understand and definitely difficult to get at.
+Inside, they might have any number of structures that are difficult to understand and definitely difficult to get at.
 The PDF specification provides rules, but it is programmers who follow them, and they, like all programmers, are a creative bunch.

-That means that in the end, that beautiful PDF document is really meant to be read and its internals are not to be messed with.
+That means that in the end, that a beautiful PDF document is really meant to be read and its internals are not to be messed with.
 Well, we are programmers too, and we are a creative bunch, so we will see how we can get at those internals.

 The best advice if you have to extract or add information to a PDF is: **don't do it**.
 Well, don't do it if there is any way you can get access to the information further upstream.
 If you want to scrape that spreadsheet data in a PDF, see if you can get access to it before it became part of the PDF.
 Chances are, now that is is inside the PDF, it is just a bunch of lines and numbers  with no connection to its former structure of cells, formats, and headings.